twbs/bootstrap/docs/getting-started/browsers-devices.md

 As of v4, Bootstrap no longer supports IE8. **If you require IE8 support, we recommend you use Bootstrap 3.** It's still supported by our team for bugfixes and documentation changes, but no new features will be added to it.

-Alternatively, you can add the some third party JavaScript to backfill support for the browser.
+Alternatively, you may add some third party JavaScript to backfill support for IE8 to Bootstrap 4.
 You'll need the following:

 * [The HTML5 shiv](http://en.wikipedia.org/wiki/HTML5_Shiv)
 * [Respond.js](https://github.com/scottjehl/Respond)
 * [Rem unit polyfill](https://github.com/chuckcarpenter/REM-unit-polyfill)

+No support will be provided for this, though you may find some help from the community in [our Slack channel]({{ site.slack }}).

 ## IE Compatibility modes